-TANF recipients must assist the Child Support Program to obtain a child support order.
+TANF recipients must assist the Child Support Division to obtain a child support order.
 However, if the child was conceived because of rape or incest or the child may be in danger of physical, emotional or sexual abuse, a TANF recipient may not have to meet this requirement.

 A TANF recipient who is underage 18 (minor) and who is pregnant or raising a child must live with a parent or in an approved living arrangement.
-But if the recipient is under 18, they do not have to be in any living arrangement in which they or their child would be in danger of physical or sexual violence.
+But if the recipient is under 18, she does not have to be in any living arrangement in which she or her child would be in danger of physical or sexual violence.